 I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my full Affiliate Disclosure for more information.

-To craft a cohesive mood board for a living room makeover, start by defining your core vibe and goals, then establish a dominant color palette with supporting neutrals.
+To craft a cohesive mood board for a living room makeover, start by defining your core vibe and goals.
+Then, establish a dominant color palette with supporting neutrals.
 Gather visual inspiration that reflects your mood and test it under different lighting.
 Choose textures and silhouettes that align with room size and traffic flow, and map a practical layout early.
 Curate lighting, accessories, and scale thoughtfully to maintain balance.
 If you keep exploring, you’ll uncover deeper cohesion cues.

 Key Takeaways

-- Define the living room’s usage and mood (comfort, flow, focal points) to guide mood board direction.
+- Define the living room’s usage and mood: comfort, flow, focal points to guide mood board direction.

 - Establish a cohesive color palette with core hue, neutrals, and lighting tests under different conditions.